gitnacho/docs/docs/plugins/ui-plugin-custom.md

 let clickListener: android.view.View.OnClickListener;

-// **Note**: ClickListenerImpl is in function instead of directly in the module because we
+// Note: ClickListenerImpl is in function instead of directly in the module because we
 // want this file to be compatible with V8 snapshot.
 When V8 snapshot is created
 // JS is loaded into memory, compiled & saved as binary file which is later loaded by
 // Android runtime.
 Thus when snapshot is created we don't have Android runtime and